lizazak/cse15l-lab-reports/lab-report-3-week-6.md

 [Back to main page](index.html)

-### Copying the markdown-parse directory to the ieng6 account:
+### Copying the markdown-parse directory to the ieng6 account

 Command to copy: ``scp -r *.java *.md lib/ makefile ieng6:markdown-parse/``